-THE OPERATIONS DESCRIBED BELOW REFER TO REMOVING ONLY ONE HEAD BUT APPLY TO BOTH HEADS.
+THE OPERATIONS DESCRIBED BELOW REFER TO ONE HEAD REMOVING ONLY BUT APPLY TO BOTH HEADS.

 - Remove the cylinder.

 - Cover the crankcase opening with a clean cloth.

-- Disengage the pin clip.
+- Release the snap ring.

-Remove the pin.
+• Remove the pin.

-- Mark the piston crown on the outlet side to remember its position when refitting. - Remove the piston.
+- Mark the piston crown on the exhaust side so as to remember the refitting position. - Remove the piston.